What you could claim come tax time

 Income Protection Insurance premiums as a tax deduction

 Income protection insurance can help you cover your expenses if you’re unable to work because of sickness and injury.
 It can potentially pay up to 75% of your average income (less business expenses) for up to five years, which can help provide relief if you’re too sick or injured to work.
 It can help you to keep on track with everyday expenses, giving you the necessary time you need to get back on your feet.
-And, it could also be claimed as a tax deduction since the premiums paid are for benefits designed to replace your lost income.
-If you do need to make a claim, any benefits received are generally assessable as income and liable for tax just like your regular income.
+The premiums that you pay are generally deductible in your tax return where the benefits paid replace lost income.
+If you do need to make a claim, any income replacement benefits received are generally assessable as income and liable for tax just like your regular income.

 If your income protection insurance is held through your superannuation fund instead, then you aren’t the owner of the policy – your superannuation fund is – and you can’t claim as a tax deduction the amount your fund sets aside for income protection.